xmartlabs/xmartlabs.github.io/_posts/2020-08-08-sign-in-with-apple-with-swiftui.md

 ---
 layout: post
 title: Sign in with Apple with SwiftUI
-date: 2020-08-08 10:00:00
+date: 2020-08-11 10:00:00
 author: Cecilia Pirotto
 excerpt: "Sign in with Apple in SwiftUI"
-tags: [Xmartlabs, iOS, Apple, Swift, Sign in with Apple, SwiftUI]
+tags: [Sign in with Apple, SwiftUI, Apple, Xmartlabs]
 category: development
 author_id: ceci
 featured_image: /images/apple-sign-in/signInWithApple.jpg
 show: true
 crosspost_to_medium: false
+permalink: /blog/:title/
 ---

-Apple recently added support to Sign In With Apple in Swift UI which means we can easily add a Sign In with Apple button in our SwiftUI views.
-This and all other SwiftUI improvements and support added recently is an indication that Apple is taking seriously the new state-driven, reactive and declarative way of creating Apple apps and also motivates us to update [our guide](https://blog.xmartlabs.com/2020/05/04/Why-Sign-in-with-Apple-and-integration-guide/) about integrating Sign in with Apple and show how to integrate it with SwuftUI.
+Apple recently added support to *Sign In With Apple* in Swift UI which means we can easily add *Sign In with Apple* to our SwiftUI app.
+This and all other SwiftUI improvements added recently is an indication that Apple is taking seriously the new state-driven, reactive and declarative way of creating Apple apps and also motivates us to update [our guide](https://blog.xmartlabs.com/2020/05/04/Why-Sign-in-with-Apple-and-integration-guide/) about integrating Sign in with Apple, but now using SwiftUI.

 In the first part of the blogpost, we cover the benefits of providing *Sign in with Apple* in your app so you can decide if it worth integrating it or not, then in the latter part, we provide a step by step  *Sign in with Apple* integration guide for a SwiftUI app.

 ### What’s Sign in with Apple, in case you don’t know yet…